lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 * Logic and Type theory
 * Expressivity of type systems
 * Phase distinction
-* Types as sets, and other models.
+* Types as sets, inductive types, other models.
 * Types as a tool for a quotient approach to problem solving.

 Exercises: